Sudo-Ivan/Reticulum-Go/README.md

 ## Embedded systems and WebAssembly

 For building for WebAssembly and embedded systems, see the [tinygo branch](https://github.com/Sudo-Ivan/Reticulum-Go/tree/tinygo).
 Requires TinyGo 0.37.0+.

+Note: I am not actively working on webassembly support at the moment.

 ```bash
 make tinygo-build